SIAM-Northwestern/SIAM-Northwestern.github.io/cassc_2020.md

 The SIAM student chapters at Northwestern, University of Illinois at Chicago and Illinois Institute of Technology  are pleased to announce the 2020 Chicago Area SIAM Student Conference (CASSC).

-Dates
+**Dates**  November 5th and 6th, 2020 12-4pm.

 Registration for talks are currently closed.
-You ma
+You may register [here](https://docs.google.com/forms/d/e/1FAIpQLScw7zZ8elsOjRaIRuPm_mu4A2JmqNomRlRc-hxNqIWTKA8dHw/viewform) to be a participant.

 ### Schedule

+Click here to know more about our plenary speakers.